sansajn/test/cpp-httplib/readme.md

 # httplib

-Library allows to handle HTTP/S server/client stuff, see [cpp-httplib](https://github.com/yhirose/cpp-httplib) for more details.
+Library allows to handle HTTP/S server/client in a synchronized (blocking) fashion, see [cpp-httplib](https://github.com/yhirose/cpp-httplib) for more details.

 The directory containts